PiBrewing/craftbeerpi4-documentation/README.md

 ![CraftbeerPi 4 Notification in browser window](.gitbook/assets/cbpi4-notofocation.png)

 Notifications can be extended by plugins as the notification event can trigger another function.
 There are currently two plugins available that can extend the notification function.
 The first is the [buzzer plugin](https://github.com/PiBrewing/cbpi4-buzzer) that triggers for instance the buzzer on your extension board, whenever a notification is raised.
 The other plugin can send a [push notification ](https://github.com/PiBrewing/cbpi4-PushOver)of the CraftbeerPi4 notification via the pushover service to your cell phone.
 This comes in pretty handy in particular for hop alarms.
 For other notification clients (e.g. Telegram), users need to develop additional plugins.
-If you set the `PLAY_BUZZER` parameter in the global settings to `Yes`, the web browser is also playing a sound on notifiactions
+If you set the `PLAY_BUZZER` parameter in the global settings to `Yes`, the web browser is also playing a sound on notifications